-In its 2019 Survey of Global Manufacturing, The Changing Trends of Reshoring in the United States, Reshoring Institute examined some of the factors influence manufacturers’ decisions to return operations to the US.
+In its 2019 Survey of Global Manufacturing, The Changing Trends of Reshoring in the United States, Reshoring Institute examined some of the factors that influence manufacturers’ decisions to return operations to the US.
 According to the publication, which surveyed diverse industries, respondents experienced problems in the following areas:

 - More than 70% of businesses surveyed indicated they had experienced delays in shipping.
 In addition, 60% identified production schedule delays as a problem of sourcing overseas.

 - Inconsistent quality was a common problem for respondents, with 55% pointing to quality issues overseas.

 - 31% of those surveyed shared the view that IP theft is a noted concern, resulting from offshore input sourcing.